gulrak/cadmium/README.md

     * superchip-1.1
     * xo-chip
 * Traditional 1400Hz buzzer or XO-CHIP audio emulation
-* When muticolor support is active, 16 colors in four planes are supported
+* When multicolor support is active, 16 colors in four planes are supported

 ### Compiling from Source